MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/scripting.md

 ## <a name="runvbscript"></a> Run VBScript

 Executes some custom VBScript code and retrieves its output into a variable.

+You can use this action to include your own custom VBScript code in the desktop flow, while also having the ability to use variables therein, to generate dynamic VBScript content if needed.

 ### Input parameters